 These are sobering facts and affect not only the charities themselves, but also the people the sector works with, many of whom are marginalised and vulnerable and rely on the support the sector provides.
 The Marmot review 10 years on shows that the health gap has grown between wealthy and deprived areas and in deprived areas people can now expect to spend more of their lives in poor health.
 The VCSE sector, with its strong links into communities, has an important role in keeping people connected and healthy and never more so than during this crisis.

 Leading an organisation during Covid-19 is hard in any sector, but lack of funds and high demand for any available leadership offers has meant many VCSE leaders have few places to go when they need support or are close to breaking point.
-Our work with networks of VCSE leaders (such as our GSK IMPACT Awards Network and Cascading Leadership programme) has demonstrated a huge demand for support during this crisis.
+Our work with networks of VCSE leaders (such as the GSK IMPACT Awards Network and Cascading Leadership programme) has demonstrated a huge demand for support during this crisis.
 Leaders are facing significant challenges, at a time of deep and prolonged uncertainty, while at the same time often feeling isolated and managing pressures on services.
 While everyone recognises the pressure of the unknown, leaders are also grappling with ‘what next’ and questions of sustainability, when funding and commissioning partners may not yet be in the position to have those conversations.
 Supporting resilience and providing support to help leaders find creative ways out of the crisis are becoming key issues.

 But the news is not all bad and there are some encouraging signs.
 Opportunities are emerging for sector leaders to help shape the recovery landscape, to start different conversations and to build new and stronger cross-sector relationships.